cresset-template/cresset/README.md

 Often, even the original developers cannot recreate the same model after a few months.
 Many firms thus have entire teams dedicated to model translation, a huge expenditure.

-To alleviate these problems,
-I propose the use of Docker Compose as a simple MLOps solution.
+To alleviate these problems, Docker Compose is proposed as a simple MLOps solution.
 Using Docker and Docker Compose, the entire training environment can be reproduced.
 Compose has not yet caught on in the deep learning community, possibly because it is usually advertised as a multi-container solution.